 Virtually Tour 7 of Cape Breton Island’s Beaches

-Get yourself inspired for warmer weather by exploring some of our beaches from the safety of your own home.
+Get yourself inspired for warmer weather by exploring some of our beaches virtually.
 Make sure to take some notes, these beaches are not to be missed and will help create memories so your heart will never leave.

 Cape Breton Island’s longest beach can be found at Cabots Landing Provincial Park.
 This beach connects Burton’s Beach, Dingwall Beach, or 4 Mile Beach.
 Whatever you call it, it’s the perfect place to go if you want to get away from the crowds and just keep the ocean air and sunshine all to yourself.

 Ingonish Beach in the Cape Breton Highlands National Park is one of Cape Breton Island’s most popular beaches, and for good reason.
-This beach stretches for over 2km!
-This beach has an amazing view of the Keltic Lodge Resort and Spa, Cape Smokey, and Middle Head hiking trail.
-If you need to splash around in fresh water, don’t worry, Freshwater Lake is located just a short walk away!
+This beach stretches for over 2 kilometres!
+This beach has an amazing view of the Keltic Lodge Resort and Spa, Cape Smokey and Middle Head hiking trail.
+If you need to splash around in freshwater, don’t worry, Freshwater Lake is located just a short walk away!

 No list of Cape Breton Island beaches is complete without mentioning the Beach Capital of Cape Breton, Port Hood!
 Port Hood is home to five, yes, that’s correct, five beaches!
 Not only does Port Hood have five beaches, it’s also home to some of the warmest waters in all of eastern Canada.
 Waters here can get as warm as 24Cº!

 If you’re looking to be a bit more adventurous during your next beach visit then you have to visit Point Michaud Beach Provincial Park.
 Cape Breton’s South Coast is home to some of our best surf locations on the Island and don’t worry if you don’t know how to surf, you can just attend the surf school.
 They’ll have you hanging ten in no time!